surfedushare/pol-harvester/elasticsearch/readme.md

   "host": "surfpol.sda.surf-hosted.nl"
 }

-## Read and flatten
-Maps the unzipped output received from Fako to "documents".

-    python read_freeze.py data/freeze3/output data/freeze3/elasticsearch

 ## Create index
 Create an index given a directory.
-We read the directory and expect to find a directory per language.
 We attempt to create an index from each language found.

     python create_index.py freeze3 es-credentials.json data/freeze3/elasticsearch